 After I put the jars in, I fill the cooler with hot tap water, just to the bottoms of the lids.
 I lock the lid in place and, for good measure, wrap the cooler in a large bath towel before I put it somewhere warm to incubate.

-If you live somewhere that’s unreliable for keeping a steady temperature (like a school bus), try a yogurt incubator.
+If you live somewhere that’s unreliable for keeping a steady temperature, try a yogurt incubator.
 They’re easy to use and are designed specifically for keeping your yogurt at the perfect temperature.
 (Find yogurt makers here.)